 Approx. 10 lectures (20 hours)

-A review of one of the books from the compulsory reading list (ca. 1200 words).
+A review of one of the books from the compulsory reading list (up to 750 words)

-A graded scale A ¿ F, where A is the top grade and F is the failing grade.
+A graded marking scale (A to F) is used.
+A is the top grade and F means Failed.

 Full overlap with RELV237

 There will also be assessment early spring semester, given that the course is instructed the semester before (autumn),